Pasture legume establishment information in high demand

 On Thursday 25th July, the Johnstone family at Banana hosted a workshop at their property ‘Gibson’ which was attended 19 beef producers from 15 businesses.
 Group size for these workshops is restricted due to the interactive nature of the day, and this workshop was at full capacity one week before RSVPs closed.

-Senior Agronomist, Stuart Buck (Rockhampton), and Pastures Agronomist, Louise Newman (Toowoomba), presented the latest in DAF’s legume establishment research and the day’s proceedings were guided by the ‘legume establishment timeline’ covering:
+Senior Agronomist, Stuart Buck (Rockhampton), and Pastures Agronomist, Louise Walker (Toowoomba), presented the latest in DAF’s legume establishment research and the day’s proceedings were guided by the ‘legume establishment timeline’ covering:

 - Fallow and pre-planting activities to select the site and prepare it to store moisture,